About Oak Hills Living Center in New Ulm, MN

 In 2008 the facility was completely remodeled, enabling moving away from an institutional model to more of a “home-like” environment.
 This culture change created five households of 16-22 residents; creating a relaxed neighborhood atmosphere embraced by residents, staff and visitors alike.

 In recent years, with an emphasis on serving as a “living center” dedicated to bridging generations, Oak Hills has expanded other of its services indicative of embracing that mission: It established a new therapy area as a hub particularly for those transitional short-term residents there between hospital and home.
 With a separate entrance, it enables a comfortable environment somewhat different from that in the long-term care neighborhoods.
-Hospice care is another offering that further “bridges generations.”
-Recognizing that with certain in-the-home services, area residents’ ability to stay in their homes longer can be enhanced, Oak Hills now offers home health services.
-And finally, from a business perspective, to maximize use of its kitchen facilities and staff, it has also launched a catering business.
+To maximize use of its kitchen facilities and staff, it has also launched a catering business.

 Oak Hills Living Center is a non-profit facility whose operations are governed by a volunteer Board of Directors.
 It also has a Memorial Foundation with a separate Board of Directors.
 The present campus and its respective expansions were all made possible by the generosity of donors from New Ulm and the surrounding area.